RocketChat/docs-old/contributors/annual-contribution-programs/google-summer-of-code/google-summer-of-code-2018.md

 ### Javascript SDK

 * **Mentors:** @karl.prieb @guilherme.gazzo
-* **Description:** Create a javascript SDK that can be used on our ReactNative, Livechat and our webclient projects.
+* **Description:** Create a javascript SDK that can be used on our ReactNative, Live Chat and our webclient projects.

 ### Game platform integration